 Based on the 2023 estimated maintenance and replacement costs over the next ten (10) years, the Township will require approximately \$8.7 million dollars of investments.
 Of course, this includes several remaining roof replacements, the Ennismore arena floor and related improvements, and an expansion of the Lakefield library branch and related improvements.
 Conditional grant funding will be a key aspect of any expansions and funding models.
+Once the floor replacement and library expansion is adjusted, capital maintenance totals approximately \$6.2 million over this 10-year period.

-The Township's levels of service framework for Buildings and Facilities will contain key performance indicators (KPIs) for community levels of service and technical KPIs for infrastructure.
+The Township's levels of service framework for Buildings and Facilities needs to contain key performance indicators (KPIs) for community levels of service and technical KPIs for infrastructure.
 These KPIs will be aligned with core values associated with each service area and reflect the priorities identified within Selwyn's Strategic Plan.